 Don't wait until it's too late

 Unpredictable weather patterns are becoming more frequent as some regions see different types of catastrophic events or more intense weather activity.
-No matter where you live, now is the time to prepare for Mother Nature’s wrath.
+2017 was a record-breaking year in the number of severe weather events.
+No matter where you live, now is the time to prepare for Mother Nature's wrath.
 The National Association of Insurance Commissioners (NAIC) offers these tips to help protect you and your family from extreme weather events.

 Understanding Extreme Weather Hazards

 Check the weather online or a broadcast outlet every morning to better understand what the day may bring.
 Unpredictable weather means storms can come on quickly, taking you by surprise.
 Consider the following: